microsoft/vscode-cordova/README.md

 * Edit VSCodeTelemetrySettings.json file at %appdata%\vscode-cordova and add "optIn":false.

-Save the file via CTRL+S and exit Notepad.
-Restart VS Code.
-Collection of usage data should now be disabled.

 ### OS X / Linux

 * Edit VSCodeTelemetrySettings.json file at ~/.vscode-cordova and add "optIn":false.